The Inugami Family

-The Inugami Family (犬神家の一族, Inugami-ke no Ichizoku) is a 1976 Japanese film directed by Kon Ichikawa.
+The Inugami Family (犬神家の一族, Inugami-ke no Ichizoku) is a 1976 Japanese mystery film directed by Kon Ichikawa.
+It is based on the novel The Inugami Curse by Seishi Yokomizo.
 The film is the first in Kon Ichikawa's and Kōji Ishizaka's Kindaichi Series.
+The soundtrack is composed by Yuji Ohno.
 Ichikawa remade the film in 2006 as The Inugamis.
-The soundtrack is composed by Yuji Ohno.

-Murders take place within the very rich Inugami family in connection with a disputed will.
+Murders start taking place within the very rich Inugami family in connection to a will left by Sahei Inugami, the family patriarch to Tamayo, an outsider.